vbala29/Projectile-Tracking-System/README.md

 # SPLAT-CIWS
 Simple Projectile Locating and Aiming Tower (SPLAT) - a Close in Weapons System (CIWS) for Short Range Missile Defense by Vikram Bala and Andy Liu.
 ESE350 Spring 2022 Final Project.

+Overview: Our project is intended to be a mock example of the close in missile defense systems used in the real world, such as the PHALANX CIWS.
+We took a computer vision based approach to projectile tracking, and created utilities such as an LCD radar display and remote website command to monitor information collected about the projectile and control the turret's defense weapon (a laser in this case).
+Our goals included minimizing latency in tracking the object, writing comprehensive libraries and peripherials that could be used with various parameters and use cases, and ultimately creating a working demo within the time constraints of just a few weeks.

+# How to Run Code

 # Media